setshaft/console-drawing/README.md

 # console-drawing

 This is a maven based project.
-Should install maven before executing the below commands.

-To run: `mvn exec:java`\
-To run unit tests: `mvn test`\
+Maven should be installed before running the project.

+### Dependencies

+Note that this program require `Java 8`.

+maven - 1.8

+junit - 5.3.1

+jacoco - 0.8.2 # to generate coverage files

+### Compile and Run on command line

+After installing maven from the terminal change project root folder directory and use a command of the form

+`$ mvn exec:java`

+Which will execute the code and gives the chance to enter command.

+As long as your compiler supports Java 8 or higher, there should be no errors.

+Please find the commands supported from problem statement below.

+For running tests and checking the coverage run

+`$ mvn test`

-Code Coverage can found at `/target/site/jacoco/index.html` after executing the above command.
+After the command is executed successfully, Code Coverage can be found at `${root path}/target/site/jacoco/index.html` after executing the above command.

+### Structure of the project:

+    .
+    ├── ...
+    ├── src/main/java/com/drawingprogram/app # main code
+    │   ├── App                 # Main class
+    │   ├── DrawingHelper       # Helper class which has all the logic └── src/test/java/com/drawingprogram/app # unit tests
+    │   ├── AppTest
+    │   ├── Constants     # Constants used in test cases
+    │   ├── DrawingHelperTest
+    └── ...

 ## Problem Statement